William Jones (Welsh radical): Radicalism

-Through his research into Welsh history, Jones became more curious about his nation's past, and decided to rescue Welsh literature, history, and culture from the "condescension of well-meaning antiquarians and blinkered enthusiasts".
+Through his research into Welsh history, Jones became more curious about his nation's past, and decided to rescue Welsh literature, history, and culture from the "neglect and condescension of well-meaning antiquarians and blinkered enthusiasts".
 His views became more and more radical and more nationalistic over time; he came to dismiss early Welsh historians such as Geoffrey of Monmouth, whose writings he described as "foolish fictions".
-Jones was especially hostile towards those English and Scottish historians whom he believed 'through prejudice or ignorance, seldom do us justice in their records'.
-He felt particular contempt for Lord Lyttelton, William Robertson and Tobias Smollett who he felt were hostile to the independent Welsh Princes and failed to write honestly about the suffering of the Welsh people under the English monarchs of the House of Plantagenet, the House of Lancaster, and the House of York.
-He acknowledged his own temper and confessed that he held a grudge against the descendants of the Saxons and repeatedly refused to research the genealogy of the English nobility; because he believed them to be descended from, "bastards, thieves and robbers".
-His Welsh nationalist feelings were appreciated by many of his countrymen, and was admiringly described by one of his contemporaries as "the hottest arsed Welshman" he had ever known.
+Jones was especially hostile in his writings towards English and Scottish historians who he believed "through prejudice or ignorance, seldom do us justice in their records".
+He focused such criticisms on Lord Lyttelton, William Robertson and Tobias Smollett, who Jones argued were hostile to the various Welsh princes and failed to "mention... the neglect, spoliation and contempt which the Welsh had been obliged to suffer in the pre-Tudor period."
+He acknowledged that his chloleric temper, which Jones' political enemies described as the "Welsh Feaver", influenced the fierce anti-English sentiments in his writings.
+His Welsh nationalist feelings were appreciated by many of his countrymen, and one of his contemporaries admiringly described Jones as "the hottest arsed Welshman" he had ever known.

-Jones also fought for a separate national identity for Wales, and as an antidote to the Britishness of God save the King and Rule, Britannia!, he set about composing a national anthem for Wales.
+Jones also fought for a separate national identity for Wales, and in reaction to the Englishness of the British patriotic songs God save the King, The Roast Beef of Old England and Rule, Britannia!, he set about composing a national anthem for Wales.
 The song he hoped would be sung at meetings and societies across the country.
 The anthem, sung to the refrain, "Ac unwn lawen ganiad ar doriad teg y dydd" (And join in joyful song at the fair break of dawn), was designed to commemorate "our viscitudes (sic) of Fortune".
-Jones made great play of the treachery and pillage wrought by the Romans, the "treacherous" Vortigern, "that tyrant" Edward I and "the usurper" Henry IV.
+Jones made great play of the treachery and pillage wrought by the Roman conquest, the "treacherous" Vortigern, "that tyrant" Edward I and "the usurper" Henry IV.
 It is believed that this is the first attempt to produce a national anthem for Wales in Modern history.
 As well as an anthem, Jones also advocated the creation of both a national library and the National Eisteddfod of Wales.